Skip to Content

 However, using a hand immersion blender to froth oat milk isn’t that bad.
 All you have to do is make sure that you use a tall enough bowl so that the milk does not spill out easily.

-Then, use the hand immersion blender to froth the oat milk.
-Make sure that you are careful not to lift the hand immersion blender too far out of the oat milk, or it will spray oat milk out of the bowl.
+Pro tip: Be careful not to lift the hand immersion blender too far out of the oat milk, or it will spray oat milk out of the bowl.
+Trust me, it’ll be a mess!
+Once you have enough foam built up, you can heat the milk.

 How to Use Frothed Oat Milk

+Frothed oat milk is great for a lot of different hot drinks.
 When you add espresso, you can make drinks such as lattes, cappuccinos, or macchiatos.

-You can also add it to coffee to make a cafe au lait.
+You can also add it to coffee to make a café au lait.

-There are some tea-based drinks that you can add frothed oat milk to, as well.
+There are some tea-based drinks that you can add frothed oat milk to as well.
 Making a chai tea latte or a matcha green tea latte is easy to do when you have frothed oat milk.

 Share this post: